AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 Length: 534 pages

-Chip Huyen on creating AI applications: foundation models, prompting, RAG, agents, finetuning, quality assessment and production practices.
+Chip Huyen on building AI applications around foundation models: prompting, RAG, agents, finetuning, evaluation, and operations.

 Foundation Models

-GPT-4, Claude, Gemini, Llama - selection and understanding of possibilities
+GPT-4, Claude, Gemini, Llama: model selection and a clear view of strengths and limitations

 Prompting & Context